bioconda/bioconda-recipes/docs/source/updating.rst

 The components
 ~~~~~~~~~~~~~~

-When you run `bioconda-utils update`, it sets up a `Scanner`, adds filters to
-the scanner (which do many wonderful things), and runs the filters in an
-asyncio loop to dramatically speed up anything depending on external http
-servers.

 The `bioconda_utils.update.Recipe` object contains logic for finding and
 replacing text that may contain version information (such as within ``package:``